Joel-Boardman/connex-one-express/README.md

 BACKEND_URL=
 PORT=
 ```
-NOTE: The variables that concern the URLs do not require the forward slash '/' at the end, as these variables are only for CORS Origin Access Be sure that the backend URL port matches the PORT variable.
+NOTE: The variables that concern the URLs do not require the forward slash '/' at the end, as these variables are only for CORS Origin Access.
+Be sure that the backend URL port matches the PORT variable.

 Add the preffered URLs and Port that you want for the application.
 eg.